Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 The Lovely Rua de Cedofeita Pedestrian Street in Porto on day fifteen on the Central Route of the Camino PortuguésThe Lovely Rua de Cedofeita Pedestrian Street

-Continue straight on the Rua de Cedofeita, which is well marked, see photo to the left, and until it is no longer a walking street.
+Continue straight on the Rua de Cedofeita, which is well marked, and until it is no longer a walking street.

 Come to the intersection in the photo below.
 The Camino stays to the left at this Y-intersection with a triangular median.
 Or, you can take a hard left for short diversion to see the Church of São Martinho de Cedofeita, if you so desire.